Touristic highlights of Peru

 Touristic highlights of PeruWelcome to one of world’s… driest deserts, highest mountain ranges, remotest rain forests, most famous cultures, most dramatic histories and new wonders!

 Peru is a haven for every traveler.
 Whether you like culture, adventure, history, outdoor sports or just a little bit of everything.
 A land of amazing variety, an unforgettable experience.
 Our goal?
 To share our love for Peru with you.
 To help you explore this fascinating country.
 And to do this in a personal way.
 Service is very important and not necessarily expensive.
 We want our clients to have a dream come true, whatever your budget is!
 Please take a look at our selection of the tourist highlights of Peru.

 Cusco: navel of the world

 A beautiful flight (or an exhausting bus ride) will take you from Lima to the heart of the Andes and to one of world’s greatest cultures.
 Cusco, meaning ‘navel of the world’ in the native language Quechua, is not only the old capital of the Incas.
-It’s a fascinating mixture of indigenous and western culture.
+It is a fascinating mixture of indigenous and western culture.
 The beautiful colonial city center has the 16th century churches built on the ruins of Inca palaces.
 It still reminds us of a dramatic twist in history.

 Discover Cusco in the classic City Tour or in an open bus ride.
 Cusco is also the place for those interested in workshops, Spanish classes or in doing volunteer work.
 Cusco will certainly be one of the highlights of your trip!

 The Sacred Valley of the Incas

 Close to Cusco lies the lovely Sacred Valley of the Incas.
 Those in for some action will love the green mountains, the fast running rivers and the snow covered mountain peaks.
-Whether you like adventure sports such as hiking, mountain biking, white water rafting, horse back riding or paragliding: you’ll have fun!
+Whether you like adventure sports such as hiking, mountain biking, white water rafting, horse back riding or paragliding: you will have fun!